• Recognizing God’s Voice

 Fairlex Partner Idioms says small or mundane, could be underappreciated, or unacknowledged in a large enterprise

 Do you ever feel that way?
-Genesis 24:2 Abraham said to his servant, the elder of his household who managed all he owned… So this IS a guy who is important and does a lot… but we don’t even know his NAME.
-Yet, the “machine” that would fulfill Genesis 12’s promises to Abraham – name great – family – land – has a “gear” that has a “tooth” “a cog” that is this Servant.
+Genesis 24:2 Abraham said to his servant, the elder of his household who managed all he owned… So, this IS a guy who is important and does a lot… but we don’t even know his NAME, yet the “machine” that would fulfill Genesis 12’s promises to Abraham – name great – family – land – has a “gear” that has a “tooth” “a cog”, that is this Servant.
 Without his work, no wife for Isaac, no children, no Jacob, no Israel, the people that become the birthing nation of the Messiah.
-Certainly God will do what God will do, but this Cog, keeps them involved.
-And so this unnamed, insignificant cog, goes, follows, and meets a girl named Rebekah, and in v27 he states the way of the cog in the wheel, “as for me…”.
+Certainly, God will do what God will do, but this Cog, keeps them involved.
+And so, this unnamed, insignificant cog, goes, follows, and meets a girl named Rebekah, and in v27 he states the way of the cog in the wheel, “as for me…”.
 Many of us try and make our own way for fulfillment, make a name… but as for me…

-The Lord has led me on the journey
+• The Lord has led me on the journey

 Wow, there is a sermon here, but this is just a devotion.
 The Lord is at work.
 This servant, this cog, asks Abraham and God a series of clarifying questions.
 A lot of “what if” scenarios are laid out.
-“What is she won’t come?”
+“What if she won’t come?”
 “Should I take Isaac there?”
-NO – Abraham has trust in the God he knows personally because Abraham as been on a journey with the Lord. v7 The LORD – YHWH – any time you see all caps in the scripture it is speaking of God’s covenant name.
-So when Moses tells us this story, he is talking to God’s people and reminding them that this is the God he met in the burning bush, the I AM.
-And so Abraham tells this cog in the wheel, the God who took me from… who spoke to me… swore to me… HE… He will send his angel before… if she is unwilling then you are free from this oath.
+NO – Abraham has trust in the God he knows personally because Abraham has been on a journey with the Lord. v7 The LORD – YHWH – any time you see all caps in the scripture, LORD, it is speaking of God’s covenant name.
+So, when Moses tells us this story, he is talking to God’s people and reminding them that this is the God he met in the burning bush, the I AM.
+And so, Abraham tells this cog in the wheel, the God who took me from… who spoke to me… swore to me… HE… He will send his angel before… if she is unwilling then you are free from this oath.
 In other words, I trust God, and if I’ve missed God, then you are free, but I Trust God to prepare the way for fulfillment of his promises.

-The Lord has LED me – nachah = bring, brought, lead, guide I’m just a cog in the wheel… there are powers behind this wheel.
+• The Lord has LED me – nachah = bring, brought, lead, guide I’m just a cog in the wheel… there are powers behind this wheel.
 I’m just a tooth, not the wheel, I’m part of the wheel, but not the machine, I’m part of it, but I’m not the power behind it, I’m just doing my part

-In verse 12 this servant prays to the source, the LORD and asks make this happen for me today and show kindness to Abrham….
+In verse 12 this servant prays to the source, the LORD and asks make this happen for me today and show kindness to Abraham….
 And he asks for very clear signs so he can be sure and follow and do his part.
 And it says that before he even finished praying, there was Rebekah.
 Now, I’m not saying nor expecting that God always does what I want, but God does always answer.
 And v21 says he silently watched to see whether or not the Lord had made his journey a success.

-As for me, the LORD has led me on the JOURNEY to
+• As for me, the LORD has led me on the JOURNEY to

 the journey – derek = road, distance, journey, manner.
 A tooth on a machine wheel can’t get anywhere alone.
 A cog just goes WITH the wheel, in the machine, under the power, for the purpose.
 The cog is always just on a journey.

-The LORD has led me on THE journey TO
+• The LORD has led me on THE journey TO

 notice two significant cog-like words THE and TO.
 This is not just ANY journey, but THE journey.
 And not just ANYWHERE but TO a destination.
 There is specificity to the journey the Lord leads us on.
 There is a reason, a destination… we are part of something he is doing.
 It is not just a decoration, but an instrument for God’s reckoning, we are on a mission.